Ernesto Figueiredo

-Ernesto de Figueiredo Cordeiro (born 6 July 1937) is a Portuguese retired footballer who played as a striker.
+Ernesto de Figueiredo Cordeiro (6 July 1937 – 13 December 2025) was a Portuguese footballer who played as a striker.

 Club career

 Born in Tomar, Santarém District, Figueiredo arrived at Sporting CP in summer 1960 from amateurs União Desportiva e Recreativa de Cernache, aged already 23.
 He scored 17 goals in only 24 games in his first season with his new team, good enough for Primeira Liga runner-up accolades.

 At the end of the 1965–66 campaign, Figueiredo finished joint-top scorer alongside S.L.
 Benfica's Eusébio – both at 25 goals – but his team won the league by one point.
 He netted 147 times in 232 competitive appearances during his tenure; additionally, in the 1963–64 edition of the UEFA Cup Winners' Cup, he featured in the final against MTK Budapest FC, won after a replay and with the player scoring twice in the first match (3–3 draw).

-Nicknamed Altafini of Cernache while at the Estádio José Alvalade, Figueiredo retired in 1970 after two years with Vitória de Setúbal also in the top division, aged 33.
+Nicknamed Altafini of Cernache while at the Estádio José Alvalade, Figueiredo retired in 1970 after two years with Vitória de Setúbal also in the top division.
+Subsequently, he worked as a taxi driver.